 - to send you our email newsletter (you can inform us at any time if you no longer want to receive the newsletter);

-- to send you marketing communications relating to our business or the businesses of carefully-selected third parties/ sponsors, which we think may be of interest to you, by post, by email or similar technology (you can inform us at any time if you no longer require marketing communications);
+- to send you marketing communications relating to our business or the businesses of carefully-selected third parties sport events, which we think may be of interest to you, by email or similar technology (you can inform us at any time if you no longer require marketing communications);

 - to administer our website and business;